Hblanqueto/manilarome/README.md

 	- Linus Torvalds
 </p>

 I really love this quote from the man himself because I really love making ideas real.
 That's why if I want something that doesn't exist, I'll create or do it.
 I did it for me.
-I liked it.
+I like it.
 I was good at it and I was really I was alive.